abiquo/abiquo-cookbook/README.md

 Abiquo Cookbook
 ===============

-This is a cookbook to install the Abiquo platform.
-It is intended for 3.0 or later versions.
+This cookbook provides several recipes to install an upgrade an Abiquo platform.
+It targets Abiquo 3.0 or later releases.

+The cookbook also provides recipes to install the latest nightly builds, so it can be used along with a CI system.

 # Requirements